When a business trades is has a working capital requirement, it buys goods from suppliers, holds them as inventory, and then sells them to customers.

 |Net working capital requirement||25,500||13.9%|

-Based on this information, the net working capital requirement is 13.9% of revenue.
-Although this figure will change overtime, providing the business is relatively stable, it gives a good indicator of what the potential working capital requirement is for the business.
-Suppose for example, the business is offered a new contract worth 40,000 in revenue, it can now estimate that if the contact is accepted, it will most likely need an additional 40,000 x 13.9% = 6,000 of finance to deal with the increased business.
+Based on this information, the net working capital funding required is 13.9% of revenue.
+Although this figure will change overtime, providing the business is relatively stable, it gives a good indicator of what the potential operating working capital is for the business.
+Suppose for example, the business is offered a new contract worth 40,000 in revenue.
+The business can now estimate that accepting the contract will require an additional 40,000 x 13.9% = 6,000 of finance.

 What Happens When the Terms are Extended?